HWeber-tech/emp_proving_ground_v1/docs/performance/performance_baseline.md

 - `reports`: Markdown renderings that can be pasted directly into ops dossiers.
 - `throttle_scopes`: list of per-scope throttle snapshots captured at the time of baseline generation for downstream evidence packs.
+- `options`: the runtime budgets used for the capture (`max_processing_ms`, `max_lag_ms`, CPU/memory guardrails) plus a normalised `trade_throttle` configuration distilled from the trading manager so reviewers can see which limits and scopes were active without rehydrating the runtime.

 The backlog snapshot now surfaces `latest_lag_ms`, `p95_lag_ms`, `breach_rate`,
 and `max_breach_streak` so trend analysis and drift detection can be done from a